ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ---

-## Step 8: Deploy Frontend to Netlify
+## Deploy `version-5`'sFrontend to Netlify

-- In your Netlify account, deploy your `version-5` folder.
+- In your Netlify account, deploy your `version-5/client` folder.
 [Refer to this guide if you need help with this.](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz)
 - Open the Netlify deployment link in the browser.
 - Test your application by going to its Netlify deployment link.
 If it’s all working, then as you interact with your `version-5` site, you should see data show up in your tables on pgAdmin.